Free Materials Plus Purchased Materials You Can Use for Making a Collage

 26. Magazine Pages — If you have some old magazines hanging around, you can cut out letters, pictures and bits of pictures to include in your collage art.
 This is a particularly fun activity for kids to work on.

 27. Mica Powder — Mica powder is a lot like glitter, but I think it’s even prettier.
 It’s a substance people use for making cars, nail polish and cosmetics shiny; it tends to be more sophisticated and less obnoxious than your average craft glitter.
 Look for Pearl Ex, which is a popular brand name of mica powder marketed for crafters.

 28. Pages From Damaged Books — Vintage and antique books are a fantastic source of imagery to use in collage.

-29. Paper — Just about any paper could become part of your next collage — colored paper, plain paper, notebook paper, ledger paper, graph paper, old paper, new paper, patterned paper, tissue paper, index cards, ETC!
+29. Paper — Just about any paper could become part of your next collage — cardstock paper, colored paper, plain paper, notebook paper, ledger paper, graph paper, old paper, new paper, patterned paper, tissue paper, index cards, ETC!

 30. Pipe Cleaners — You can twist pipe cleaners into interesting shapes, and make all kinds of fun pictures or illustrations with them.
 It would be interesting to make an entire collage using pipe cleaners, or to incorporate them into a collage that also includes other materials.

 31. Pom-Poms — You can buy ready-made pompoms, or you could make them yourself out of yarn.
 Either way, they could be an interesting addition to your collage.